Welcome

 am leading a Porsche

 into Turn 2 --- yes, he soon passed.
-Nothing like a serious training
+There's nothing like a serious training

-course to make you eat humble pie when you thought you were pretty good.
-No, I don't intend to race.
+course to shake you up, when you fooloshly thought you were pretty good.

 theme over the Tannoy?
 Thanks to Malc Brown who has brilliantly

-teamed RinkyDink with his collection of stock car photos on YouTube,
+soundtracked RinkyDink with his collection of stock car photos on YouTube: http://www.youtube.com/watch?v=-dwntmPCRhc

 The Anthem for bangers, Mouldy Old Dough: http://www.youtube.com/watch?v=aO5GWJJP3FM played by "Lieutenant Pigeon", a band led by Rob Woodward with his mum Hilda on keyboards.
 The song made it to #2 in Belgium before it rose to #1 in Britain in 1972.

-On this video, Mouldy Old Dough accompanies a really good compilation
+On this video, Mouldy Old Dough accompanies a good compilation

 of banger action, but the first few seconds are silent ---